 Controlling devices with RS232/RS485 serial data

 While network control, using the TCP or UDP IP standards is preferable for best performance and reliability, some devices may only support control over a serial data (COM) port.
-Such devices can be controlled through a TCP-to-serial data bridge, such as the MOXA NPort series of interface modules.
+Such devices can be controlled eirther through a USB-to-Serial device connected to a USB port on a PIXILAB Player or through a TCP-to-serial data bridge, such as the MOXA NPort series of interface modules.

 Before proceeding, make sure you know the answers to the following quesions:

 - What's the physical connection?
 For RS232, this is often a standard 9-pin D-sub.
 If not, you may also need to source an adapter cable.

 - What's the electrical standard used?
 While RS232 and RS422 and RS485 serial data standards are similar in many ways, they're not electrically compatible.
 Some devices (such as the "NPort 5150A" model) may support all three standards through customization options.

 - What's the required communication parameters, such as baud-rate, parity, stop-bits and possibly handshake signals (RTS/CTS, DTR/DSR).
 Often handshake signals are not used, but when they are, they mush be properly connected and configured in the control end to work reliably.

 - What's the exact details of the control protocol?
 Is it Text/ASCII based, or binary?
 Are there specific framing and/or check data (such as a CRC or checksum) involved?